-The Evenflo earned a 4 of 10 for ease of install using the LATCH system.
-The highest score in this metric is 10 for the Chicco Fit2.
+The Evenflo scored a below average score with 4 of 10 for ease of install using the LATCH system, while the highest score in this metric of 10 went to the Chicco Fit2.
 The Safety 1st onBoard 35 Air, our Best Value winner, earned a 6.

 This base has clip type connections that can be trickier to use both for attaching and releasing.
 The clip is even harder to use if the LATCH points on your vehicle are hard to see or deep in the cushion.
 To release the clips you have to push them forward, then twist to the side after they disengage before pulling them back to remove.
 If you fail to turn the clips, you will only re-attach them when you try to pull them out.

 Once you have the clips attached, tightening them is easy, but loosening them is more difficult.
 We had to use two hands and a knee in the base with all our weight to start the loosening of the strap.
 Also, even when we did get the base as tight as it would go, it still didn't feel stable, and it had a tendency to shift and tilt from the front and side to side.
 The base itself is flexible and bends somewhat as you tighten.
 This extra movement allows the base to shift no matter how tight it is.
 We didn't feel 100% about the stability of the install, even after it was given the thumbs up from a Child Passenger Safety Technician.

 Once you adjust the foot, you can check if the recline angle is correct by using the visual indicator located on the base.
 It is color coded for correct recline indication.

 Ease of Install - Belt

 The Evenflo earned 4 of 10 for this metric, which is the lowest score for installation using the belt.
 The high for this test is 9 earned by the Phil and Teds Alpha and the Peg Perego Primo Viaggio 4-35.